What power does Satan have to oppose God?

 There are indications in the debate between the Lord and Satan that the issue is the right to rule:

 When Satan said that he has been “roaming about on the earth and walking around on it”, he was implying he rules the earth and all of its people.

 When the Lord referred to Job as a “blameless and upright man, fearing God and turning away from evil”, He was disputing Satan’s claim for full control over the peoples of the earth.

 Initially, Adam and Eve had ownership of the world.
-God gave them “dominion over the fish of the sea, over the birds of the air, and over the cattle, over all the earth and over every creeping thing that creeps on the earth” (Genesis 1:26, 28).
+God gave them “dominion over the fish of the sea, over the birds of the air, and over the cattle, over all the earth and over every creeping thing that creeps on the earth” (Gen 1:26, 28).
 When Adam and Eve ate of the forbidden fruit, Satan became “the ruler of this world” (John 14:30; 12:31).
 He wants to retain the right to rule the earth.

 – 9.
 THE RIGHT TO RULE IS WON BY LOYALTY. –

 God does not take the rule by force.
 Nor does He allow Satan to force angels and people to submit to his authority.
-This war for the right to rule will not be won on the basis of power, but on the basis of loyalty.
+This war for the right to rule will not be won on the basis of power but on the basis of loyalty.
 It is a battle for the minds of the people.
 From the earliest times God has always been sending message after message to the people of this world, ensuring them of His love and asking them to trust Him:

-Satan’s purpose is firstly to show that God’s elect do not really have faith in God.
+Satan’s purpose is firstly to show that God’s elect does not really have faith in God.
 But Satan does more than objectively testing the loyalty of God’s people; because the right to rule is won by winning loyalty, he actually incites people and angels against God.
 As the Lord said to Satan,

 – 10.
 GOD’S INTELLIGENT BEINGS HAVE FREEDOM TO CHOOSE. –